xCENTx/Borderlands-GOTY-Enhanced-Trainer-Source/README.md

 # Borderlands GOTY Enhanced Trainer (STEAM EDITION)
 Simple Trainer.
 Highly Customizable source , currently configured to READ memory and allows the user to change some stuff as proof of concept
+For a full list of offsets , scroll to the bottom

 ## HOW TO USE
 - Download the source code